ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/02-comparing-values.md

 sorting algorithms.
 Here is a simple class for representing key-value
 pairs:

-    class KVPair:
+    datatype KVPair of K and V:
-        key    // the search key
+        key: K    // the search key
-        value  // the value associated with the key
+        value: V  // the value associated with the key

 Note that in Python it's probably easier to just use a pair `(key,value)`, but not all languages (read: Java) have that possibility.